 The Department of Textile & Clothing Technology was established as a fully fledged Department in 1985 under the guidance of the founder Head of Department, Emeritus Professor Lakdas D Fernando.
 The Department currently offers two undergraduate degree programmes namely BSc Eng (Hons) and BDes (FD&PD).
-The BSc Engineering programme was established in 1986 with the consultancy assistance from the University of Leeds and the Manchester Metropolitan University of UK and this degree programme is accredited by the Textile Institute UK.
-The BDes (Fashion Design and Product De-velopment) degree programme was established in 2001 with the consultancy assistance from London College of Fashion of the University of Arts in London.
-Both the degree programmes are well recognized locally as well as internationally and provide local and foreign employment and postgraduate opportunities.
+The BSc Engineering programme was established in 1986 with the consultancy assistance from the University of Leeds and the Manchester Metropolitan University of UK.
+The BDes (Fashion Design and Product Development) degree programme was established in 2001 with the consultancy assistance from London College of Fashion of the University of Arts in London.
+Both the degree programmes are well recognized locally as well as internationally and provide local and foreign employment and postgraduate opportunities as well as being accredited by the Textile Institute UK.
 The Department also offers part time MSc programme in Textile and Clothing Management and research degrees leading to MPhil and PhD qualifications.